rafer/enumerated_type/README.md

 This gem implements the familiar notion of enumerated types in Ruby.

 "But this is Ruby," you say, "where we haven't any use for such things."
 Yep.
-In Ruby, you can get a long way without any formalized concept of enumerated types by just using regular, boring old symbols.
+In Ruby, you can get a long way without any formalized concept of enumerated types by using symbols.
 Let's take the fairly typical example of a "status" field on the `Job` class:

 ```ruby
 class Job